Ready to take your workouts and fitness goals to the next level? Thought so!

 What to Look for in a Fitness Tracker

-When spending major $$$ on a tracker, it’s important that you get one that suits your needs (and workouts).
-“Ask yourself what range of activities you’ll be using your tracker for,” says Chelsey Wilkens, NASM-certified personal trainer at Soho Strength Lab in New York City.
+When spending major money on a tracker, it’s important that you get one that suits your needs (and workouts).
+“Ask yourself what range of activities you’ll be using your tracker for,” says Chelsey Wilkens, NASM-certified personal trainer and nutritionist in New York City.
 “Are you going to sleep, run, swim, lift and do yoga in it?”

 Some watches even come with apps that allow you to track your menstrual cycle.
-“What our bodies go through, whether it’s stress, travel, or menstruation, affects how we bring ourselves back into balance,” explains Wilkens.
+“What our bodies go through—whether it’s stress, travel or menstruation—affects how we bring ourselves back into balance,” explains Wilkens.

 Don’t Forget Style and Comfort!

 Once you’ve found the features you’re looking for, then you need to match the tracker to your style.
 You’ll be wearing it daily, after all!

 Do you want a smartwatch or just a tracker band?
 There are leather, cloth, and rubber options for your wrist, too.
 “I like something comfortable and discreet,” explains Wilkens.
 “I prefer a cloth band, as it’s more comfortable to sleep in, and a tracker without a watch face, so I don’t have to worry about it lighting up in the middle of class or accidentally dropping a weight on it.”